kvikee

 A whisper from Valve's shadows: experience speaks

-Amid this storm, a voice emerged that can't be ignored.
-A former Valve developer who worked on projects like Half-Life 2 and SteamVR publicly commented on the situation.
-In an interview with PC Gamer, he didn't mince words: "I worked my ass off at Valve and I could retire today.
-I made more money than I'll ever make.
-Tim Sweeney is making as much money as possible while laying off 1,000 people.
-Hey Tim, Gabe does it better than you."
+Amidst this turmoil, a former Valve developer—a veteran of projects like Half-Life 2 and SteamVR—spoke out.
+In an interview with PC Gamer, he did not mince words: 'I worked my ass off at Valve and I could retire today.
+I made more money there than I'll ever make anywhere else.
+Tim Sweeney is laying off hundreds of people to make even more money.
+Hey Tim, Gabe does it better than you.'
+This statement illuminates the stark difference between treating employees as a 'cost' versus an 'investment.'
+Notably, Valve's culture relies on a 'flat organization', where the lack of rigid hierarchy forces high self-discipline but offers unparalleled creative freedom.

 Gabe Newell: capitalism with a human face?

-Tim Sweeney: profit maximization at all costs
+Sweeney: profit at all costs

 What do you think?